 Benefits = around 30% give birth naturally without further intervention

-Risks = vaginal / cervical soreness, hypertonic uterus, contractions commencing suddenly and painfully, fetal distress syndrome, abnormal labour affecting the baby, or on the other hand if it doesn't work:- disappointment, boredom, lack of sleep, birth partner sent home at night
+Risks = vaginal / cervical soreness, 17% chance of excessive contractions of the uterus, worrying heart rate in 15% of babies, or on the other hand if it doesn't work:- disappointment, boredom, lack of sleep, birth partner sent home at night